FAQs about careers in the ambulance service team

 This page has some frequently asked questions about careers in the ambulance service team

-- Who works in the ambulance service team?
+Who works in the ambulance service team?

-- How do I train to be a paramedic?
+How do I train to be a paramedic?

 Dialling 999 gets you through to the emergency services - including the police, ambulance service or fire and rescue service.
 In terms of the ambulance service, calls will usually be handled by an emergency medical dispatcher/call handler.

 Occasionally, there are apprenticeships for motor vehicle maintenance with ambulance service trusts.
 Again, visit the NHS Jobs website and the National Apprenticeships website to search for vacancies.
 However, ensuring an ambulance vehicle is suitably stocked with the appropriate medical equipment and supplies is just as important and can be the responsibility of an ambulance care assistant/patient transport service driver.